 There was a time when black people were excluded from participating in sporting events.
 When they were finally allowed to compete, it was found that they were superior to white people in many sports.
 And just as the inclusion of black athletes in sporting arenas, teams, and events was an important reason for their increased acceptance and tolerance by white people and others, the inclusion of other animals in sporting events will also serve to increase our respect for them before it is too late – before we have selfishly and thoughtlessly eliminated these wonderful creatures from the face of the Earth, due to our mistaken belief in our species’ superiority over them.

 The original quotation is “First they came for the Socialists, and I did not speak out – because I was not a Socialist.
 Then they came for the Trade Unionists, and I did not speak out – because I was not a Trade Unionist.
 Then they came for the Jews, and I did not speak out – because I was not a Jew.
 Then they came for me – and there was no one left to speak for me.”

 At least these nature programs present other organisms as they really are in their natural habitats.
-Cartoons and silly movies with talking, humanized animals, many of which are made specifically for impressionable children who don’t know any better, give false or misleading ideas to their viewers about what these creatures are really like, such as that large carnivorous animals like lions and bears are cuddly, cute, or friendly animals.
+Cartoons and silly movies with talking, humanized animals, many of which are made specifically for impressionable children who don’t know any better, give false or misleading ideas to their viewers about what these creatures are really like, such as that large carnivorous animals like lions and bears are cuddly, cute, or friendly animals, or that snakes are vile, deceiving, and evil creatures.

 Roughly speaking, there is a direct relationship between the amount of time and space that humans take up in our artificially-created communications technologies, such as photographs, television, newspapers, movies, magazines, and the Internet, and how much space we humans are taking up in the real world, on the land, water, forests, jungles, deserts, and increasingly even in the skies.